AlexeiYV/Redirector/README.md

 ## Setup

-For Redirector to work you need to create entry point php file.
+For Rotator to work you need to create entry point php file.
 You should keep it in root directory.

 So reccomended files/folders structure is: